Introduction

 3. Germany

-As the largest economy in Europe, Germany provides unparalleled opportunities for business growth.
-The nation is proud of its well-established legal system, first-rate infrastructure, and highly skilled labor force.
+As the largest economy in Europe, company formation in Germany provides unparalleled opportunities for business growth.
+The nation is proud of its well-established legal system, first-rate infrastructure, and highly skilled labour force.
 Starting a business in Germany is a well-organized process that offers a range of support services to business owners.

 5. United Kingdom